gitkraken/vscode-gitlens/README.md

 - Adds a _Show Stashed Changes_ command (`gitlens.showQuickStashList`) to show a **stashed changes quick pick menu** for exploring your repository stash history

-  - Provides additional entries to _Stash Changes_
+  - Provides additional entries to _Stash All Changes_
   - Navigate back to the previous quick pick menu via `alt+left arrow`, if available

-- Adds a _Stash Changes_ command (`gitlens.stashSave`) to save any working tree changes to the stash &mdash; can optionally provide a stash message
+- Adds a _Stash All Changes_ command (`gitlens.stashSave`) to save any working tree changes to the stash &mdash; can optionally provide a stash message
   - Also adds the command to the Source Control items context menu to stash an individual or group of files, works with multi-select too!

 #### Stash Details